 string:Returns / Sets the element's src attribute, which specifies a URI for the location of an image to display on the graphical submit button, if the value of type is image; otherwise it is ignored.

-string:Returns / Sets the document's width attribute, which defines the width of the image displayed for the button, if the value of type is image.
+string:Returns / Sets the element's width attribute, which defines the width of the image displayed for the button, if the value of type is image.

 Properties that apply only to elements of type file